w3c/Micropub/implementation-reports/CLIENT-TEMPLATE.md

 * [ ] Allows creating posts with a photo referenced by URL rather than uploading the photo as a Multipart request.
 * [ ] Allows creating posts with a photo including image alt text.
 * [ ] Recognizes HTTP 201 and 202 with a `Location` header as a successful response from the Micropub endpoint.
+* [ ] Allows the user to specify one or more syndication endpoints from their list of endpoints discovered in the `q=config` or `q=syndicate-to` query.

 ## Media Endpoint
 * [ ] Checks to see if the Micropub endpoint specifies a Media Endpoint, and uploads photos there instead.